SymfonyCasts/testing/sfcasts/ep1/hungry-dinos.md

 Um...
 Yes!
 All dots and no errors.
 Shweet!
 We didn't wreck the park.
 Take a look at the dashboard, refresh, and ya!
 Dennis is able to eat his lunch with park guests once again.
 Though, we still need to be proactive and customize the exception for status labels that we don't know about.
-We'll do that next.
+Let's do that next.